argonne-lcf/dlio_benchmark/docs/source/overview.rst

   .. figure:: ./images/training.png

     Typical process of AI training.
-The dataset is loaded from the storage to the host RAM and then feed into the accelerators for training.
+The dataset is loaded from the storage to the host RAM and then fed into the accelerators for training.
 The storage benchmarks will focus on data loading from the storage to the host RAM.

 We have validated this in various cases.
-For example, in the figure shown below, we replace the computation with a sleep of different amounts corresponding to the training time in Nvidia A100, V100, and P100 GPUs, we were able to reproduce the I/O timeline trace of the real workload running on different GPUs.
+For example, in the figure shown below, we replace the computation with a sleep of various time intervals corresponding to the training time in Nvidia A100, V100, and P100 GPUs, we were able to reproduce the I/O timeline trace of the real workload running on different GPUs.
 More results from distributed training were presented in our CCGrid paper.

   .. figure:: ./images/validation.png

     Upper panel: I/O timeline on A100, V100, P100; Lower panel: I/O timeline on Skylake with training replaced by sleep of different amounts of time equal to the training time on A100, V100 and P100 respectively.

-Second, one can have certain extent of abstraction of the dataset and igore the low level details.
+Second, one can have certain extent of abstraction of the dataset and ignore the low level details.
 We assume that as long as the number of files, number of samples per file, size of each sample, batch size, are the same, the I/O behavior should be similar regardless of the details of each sample.
-We incorporate built-in data loaders such as tf.data, and torch DataLoader to incorporate advance features such as prefetch, and multithreaded data loading.
+We incorporate built-in data loaders such as tf.data, and torch DataLoader to provide advanced features such as prefetch, and multithreaded data loading.

 High-level Design
 =======================